Howdy, this is UniScoops! We’re the newsletter that’s cooler than the other side of the pillow on a warm summer day.

 We'd love to hear your feedback!

 That’s it for this week!
-We’d like to thank this week’s writers: Poppy Seagrove (Film Studies) and Eva Bailey (Languages).
+We’d like to thank this week’s writer: Poppy Seagrove (Film Studies).

 Reply